An $\mathrm{\textit{ab-initio}}$ effective solid state photoluminescence by frequency constraint of cluster calculation: S1: Analytic Derivation

 \subsection{Derivation of Photoluminescence Spectrum}

 To calculate vibronic intensities, we use the displaced harmonic oscillator model.
 This model assumes separate electronic and vibrational degrees of freedom with parabolic potential energy surfaces for vibration.
 The potential energy surfaces for vibration in the excited electronic state are identical to the ground state but displaced with regards to atomic position.
-This is shown in figure~\ref{fig:energ}.
-Henceforth, we follow the derivations in~\cite{Markham1959,Etinski2014}.
-The Hamiltonian thus consists of a standard Born-Oppenheimer hamiltonian for electronic states and a vibrational portion dependent on the nuclear parameters $q$ given as two displaced harmonic oscillators:
+This is shown in Figure~\ref{fig:energ} in the main text.
+Henceforth, we follow the derivations in Etinski et al. and Markham~\cite{Markham1959,Etinski2014}

+The Hamiltonian thus consists of a standard Born-Oppenheimer Hamiltonian for electronic states and a vibrational portion dependent on the nuclear parameters $q_{i}$ given as two displaced harmonic oscillators along each normal mode coordinate $i$:

 where,

 and